 When it comes to keeping your financial and other private information secure, this piece of advice is a no-brainer.
 Create a complex password that doesn’t include easily guessable elements, like your birth date, part of your name, or the last four digits of your social security number.

 Many people use the same password for multiple logins because it alleviates some of the hassle of having to remember so many different usernames and passwords.
 A tip?
 Use different logins for different accounts so that in the event that one of your passwords is comprised, it won’t put all of your other information at risk.

-One way to make this less of a hassle is to use Manilla.com, a free and secure service that lets you manage all of your bills and accounts online or via mobile apps.
-When you sign up for Manilla, you only have to input your usernames and passwords one time, and then you automatically have all of your accounts in one place.
+One way to make this less of a hassle is to use Mint.com, a free and secure service that lets you manage all of your bills and accounts online or via mobile apps.
+When you sign up for Mint, you only have to input your usernames and passwords one time, and then you automatically have all of your accounts in one place.
 Then, the next time you sign in, you can be automatically directed to your provider’s site (e.g., ATT.com) to pay your bill, without entering your password.